Battle of Stalingrad: Weakness on the Axis flanks

 During the siege, the German and allied Italian, Hungarian, and Romanian armies protecting Army Group B's north and south flanks had pressed their headquarters for support.
 The Hungarian 2nd Army was given the task of defending a 200 km section of the front north of Stalingrad between the Italian Army and Voronezh.
 This resulted in a very thin line, with some sectors where 1–2 km stretches were being defended by a single platoon (platoons typically have around 20 to 50 men).
 These forces were also lacking in effective anti-tank weapons.
 Zhukov states, "Compared with the Germans, the troops of the satellites were not so well armed, less experienced and less efficient, even in defence."

 Because of the total focus on the city, the Axis forces had neglected for months to consolidate their positions along the natural defensive line of the Don River.
 The Soviet forces were allowed to retain bridgeheads on the right bank from which offensive operations could be quickly launched.
 These bridgeheads in retrospect presented a serious threat to Army Group B.

 Similarly, on the southern flank of the Stalingrad sector, the front southwest of Kotelnikovo was held only by the Romanian 4th Army.
 Beyond that army, a single German division, the 16th Motorised Infantry, covered 400 km.
-Paulus had requested permission to "withdraw the 6th Army behind the Don," but was rejected.
-According to Paulus' comments to Adam, "There is still the order whereby no commander of an army group or an army has the right to relinquish a village, even a trench, without Hitler's consent."
+Paulus had requested permission on 10 November to "withdraw the 6th Army behind the Don," but was rejected.
+According to Paulus's comments to his adjutant Wilhelm Adam, "There is still the order whereby no commander of an army group or an army has the right to relinquish a village, even a trench, without Hitler's consent."